felipavil/HijackUMass-CS320/README.md

 This runs the Vite dev server (usually at http://localhost:5173).

 ## 🛠️ Contributing Guide
-Want to contribute to this project?
-Here's how to do it step-by-step:

 ### 1. Pull the Latest Code
 Make sure you're up to date with the main branch: